carhubcentralts-hue/prosaasil/replit.md

 - **Billing and Contracts**: Integrated payment processing and contract generation with lead selection dropdowns for creating invoices and contracts.
 - **Automatic Recording Cleanup**: 2-day retention policy for recordings.
 - **Enhanced Reminders System**: Comprehensive reminder management with create/edit modal, full field support (note, description, date/time, priority, type, lead association), and support for both lead-specific and general business reminders.
+- **Lead Integration in All Modals**: CRM reminders, payment/invoice creation, and contract creation all feature lead selection dropdowns that fetch real leads from `/api/leads` endpoint.

 ## System Design Choices
 - **AI Response Optimization**: Max tokens reduced to 200 for shorter, more conversational responses using `gpt-4o-mini`.